ansonyuu/levers/levers/structural-diversity.md

 ## Contributors

-[Corin Wagen](https://corinwagen.github.io/public/main/index.html) is a computational/organic chemist who recently completed a PhD from Harvard University, where he studied the development and mechanism of selective catalytic reactions.
-He is now co-founding a startup in computational chemistry.
+[Dr. Corin Wagen](https://corinwagen.github.io/public/main/index.html) is a computational/organic chemist who is co-founding a startup in computational chemistry.
+He recently completed a PhD from Harvard University, where he studied the development and mechanism of selective catalytic reactions.
 He writes about scientific institutions, progress, and governance [here](https://cwagen.substack.com/).
 This page is a summary of his [post on Structural Diversity](https://cwagen.substack.com/p/20221026_structural_diversityhtml).

 ## Key things to know